 BodyPaint 3D will revolutionize the way you work with textures in such a way you will wonder how you ever got along without it!
 With BodyPaint 3D you can paint your models as they are: in 3D.
 This is what BodyPaint 3D, the revolutionary way to texture objects, is all about.
-In addition, BodyPaint 3D lets you paint in several texture channels at once, and thanks to RayBrush even directly on the rendered image itself.
+In addition, BodyPaint 3D lets you paint in several texture channels at once.
 Projection Painting is a tool we have integrated that makes it possible to paint on complex objects without distortion.